 The initiative, which started last year, comes amid rapid change.
 As rising property prices and taxes spur long-time residents to move to the suburbs, architecture important to East Austin’s history is being erased.

-Hydrogen sulfide, or H2S, is a colorless gas that smells like rotten eggs, but there the similarity ends.
+By Brianna Walker For Reporting Texas Hydrogen sulfide, or H2S, is a colorless gas that smells like rotten eggs, but there the similarity ends.
 At lower levels, the gas causes nausea, headaches and dizziness.
 Larger doses can result in loss of smell and ultimately death.
-The poisonous gas made headlines on April 13 after Austin firefighters responded to a cardiac arrest […]
+The poisonous gas made headlines on April 13 after Austin […]